Alberto0235/USB3.2-Hub-4Port/README.md

 This prototype is being manufactured and assembled by **PCBWay**.

 During the engineering review process, the PCBWay team provided valuable DFM feedback and identified a via-in-pad issue before fabrication.
 The issue was corrected before production, avoiding a potentially costly prototype revision on a 6-layer impedance-controlled run.

-The project is currently in manufacturing and will be updated with:
+The project is currently in manufacturing and will be updated.

-- Assembly quality inspection
-- PCB quality assessment
-- Bring-up results
-- High-resolution board photography
-- Functional validation

 ---